aljungstrom/aljungstrom.github.io/_pages/about.md

 David and I are trying our best to develop the theory of Steenrod squares in HoTT.
 While the Steenrod squares were defined in HoTT by Guillaume Brunerie in 2017, we are trying to verify the various axioms governing this cohomology operation.
 In particular, we are trying to verify the Cartan formula, Adem relations and the suspension axiom.

 ### Symmetric monoidal smash products in HoTT (close to finished)
 The fact that smash products are symmetric monoidal has turned out to be pretty hard to prove in HoTT.
 While Floris van Doorn, in his Ph.D. thesis, made a serious attempt at proving this fact, there was still a crucial gap in the argument.
 I have been working on a different proof of this theorem and recently finished the formalisation of it in Cubical Agda.
-I'm currently working on writing this up as a more readable HoTT book style proof.
+I'm currently working on writing this up as a more readable HoTT Book style proof.

 ### Whitehead products in HoTT
 Whitehead products were extensively used in Guillaume Brunerie's Ph.D. thesis but few of their algebraic properties (e.g. bilinearity, graded commutativity, etc.) have been verified in HoTT.
 I'm currently working on verifying these, both in pen-and-paper HoTT and in Cubical Agda.